sydjango-org/sydjango-content/static-pages/speakers.md

 ### Mind your target audience

-We have engineers of all level attending our events.
+We have engineers of all levels attending our events.
 It's usually a good ideal to assume the minimal knowledge on the topic from the audience.
 It doesn't matter how advanced your topic is please try to make it accessible to everyone.

 ### Keep it simple